hswolff/website/_posts/2012/2012-11-25-getglues-front-end-stack.md

 title: GetGlue's Front End Stack
 slug: getglues-front-end-stack
 date: 2012-11-25T11:53:00.000Z
-updated: 2012-11-27T15:42:42.000Z
+category: code
 tags:
   - backbone
-- code
   - coffeescript
-- compass
-- front-end
-- getglue
-- jquery
-- mustache
-- programming
-- r.js
-- requirejs
   - sass
-- underscore
 ---

 <p>Earlier this year <a href="http://getglue.com/">GetGlue</a> began work on the new GetGlue website.
 It was a chance for a clean engineering slate, allowing us to put all our knowledge together to begin a new project on strong footing.
 It was a chance to use all of the most powerful client-side technologies to allow us to work efficiently and quickly.</p>